couchbase/chronicle/examples/chronicled/README.md

 Run:

-`start_cluster --profile example --num-nodes N --hostname 127.0.0.1`
+`start_cluster --app chronicled --num-nodes N --hostname 127.0.0.1`

 This will start a cluster of N example nodes listening on the loopback interface.
-The `--profile example` argument instructs the script to start the example server - the script can also be used to nodes running only chronicle.
+The `--app chronicled` argument instructs the script to start the example application named `chronicled` - the script can also be used to nodes running only chronicle.

 The i-th node in the cluster is:
 - named `chronicle_i@127.0.0.1`